 But just because you, as a vegan, have the burden of proof to show how amazing your food can be, that doesn’t mean that you become a target for criticism or ridicule.
 Stand up for your beliefs, quietly and firmly.
 Don’t invite arguments, and ignore baiting.

-- Here are more helpful tips & trends.
+Here are more helpful tips & trends for the vegan life.

 Photos: Top (sloppy joes): Hannah Kaminsky; Artichoke Pizza: Hannah Kaminsky; Spinach or Arugula Scrambled Tofu: Susan Voisin; grains and legumes in containers: Hannah Kaminsky; remaining photos: The Vegan Atlas